propellerlabsio/meteor-ui5-website/README.md

 #### Next up

-1. Fix MeteorModel to handle multiple filters with proper AND/OR conditions (in progress).
-See also [Issue 1](https://github.com/propellerlabsio/meteor-ui5-experimental/issues/1)
+1. ~~Fix MeteorModel to handle multiple filters with proper AND/OR conditions (in progress).~~ (Basic support coded to mimic OData/JSON models - confirm approach with David before closing issue.)
+See [Issue 1](https://github.com/propellerlabsio/meteor-ui5-experimental/issues/1)

 #### Backlog